Sgùrr Fhuaran

-Sgùrr Fhuaran is a Scottish mountain that is situated on the northern side of Glen Shiel, 23 km east south east of Kyle of Lochalsh.
+Sgùrr Fhuaran is a Scottish mountain that is situated on the northern side of Glen Shiel, 23 km east-southeast of Kyle of Lochalsh.

 Overview

-The mountain reaches a height of 1067 m and qualifies as a Munro and a Marilyn, it is the highest point for a significant distance, having a sizeable topographic prominence of 663 m and gives extensive views from its summit.
+The mountain reaches a height of 1067 m and qualifies as a Munro and a Marilyn; it is the highest point for a significant distance, having a sizeable topographic prominence of 663 m and giving extensive views from its summit.

 The meaning of the mountain’s name is obscure.
 Sgùrr Fhuaran may mean "Peak of wells or springs" and many streams issue from the mountains slopes.
 Other possible meanings proposed are that the proper name is Sgùrr Urain, the Peak of Odhran, named after a disciple of Columba, or that the second part of the name derives from "odhran-choin", here meaning "wolf".
-The mountain is referred to in the slogan "Sgùrr Uaran" of Clan Macrae (which occupied lands in the Kintail area).
+The mountain is referred to in the war cry or heraldic slogan "Sgùrr Uaran" of Clan Macrae, which occupied lands in the Kintail area.